timescale/docs/timescaledb/overview/release-notes/index.md

 * #4019 Update ts_extension_oid in transitioning state
 * #4073 Fix buffer overflow in partition scheme

+**Improvements**

+Query planning performance is improved for hypertables with a large number of chunks.

 **Thanks**
 * @fvannee for reporting a first/last memory leak
 * @mmouterde for reporting an issue with floats and interpolate